-In 2021, net product sales of Rylaze were \$85.6 million, which represented 3% of our total net product sales.
+In 2022, net product sales of Rylaze were \$281.7 million, which represented 8% of our total net product sales for the year.

 Vyxeos.
-Vyxeos is a liposomal formulation of a fixed ratio combination of daunorubicin and cytarabine for intravenous infusion that is indicated for the treatment of adults with newly-diagnosed t-AML or AML-MRC and has been shown to have synergistic effects at killing leukemia cells in vitro and in animal models.
-Vyxeos is the first drug delivery combination product based on our CombiPlex® technology platform to be approved by FDA and the EC.
+In 2017, we launched Vyxeos in the U.S. after FDA approved our NDA for the treatment of adults with newly-diagnosed t-AML or AML-MRC.
+In August 2018, the EC granted marketing authorization for Vyxeos and, as part of our rolling launch of Vyxeos in Europe, we are continuing to make pricing and reimbursement submissions in European countries.
+In March 2021, FDA approved a revised label to include a new indication to treat newly-diagnosed t-AML, or AML-MRC, in pediatric patients aged one year and older.
 AML is a rapidly progressing and life-threatening blood cancer that begins in the bone marrow, which produces most of the body's new blood cells.
 AML cells crowd out healthy cells and move aggressively into the bloodstream to spread cancer to other parts of the body.
 AML is a relatively rare disease representing about 1% of all new cancer cases and has the lowest survival rate of any form of leukemia.
 Patients with newly diagnosed t-AML or AML-MRC may have a particularly poor prognosis.